hardeep74644/Library-Room-Booking-App/FIREBASE_RULES_UPDATE.md

 # How to Update Firebase Firestore Security Rules

-## The Issue
+## Recent Updates

+### Booking Cancellation & Auto-Completion Fix (Latest)
+**Issue**: Students cannot cancel bookings, and expired bookings don't automatically complete.
+**Cause**: Security rules only allowed librarians to update bookings.
+**Solution**: Updated rules to allow students to update their own bookings when setting status to 'cancelled' or 'completed'.

+**New Feature**: Automatic status updates - expired bookings are automatically marked as "completed".

+### User Deletion Fix (Previous)
-The current Firestore security rules don't allow librarians to delete users, which is why you're getting the "Failed to delete user" error.
+**Issue**: The current Firestore security rules don't allow librarians to delete users.

-## Solution
-I've updated the `firestore.rules` file to include delete permissions for librarians.
+**Solution**: Updated rules to include delete permissions for librarians.

 ## How to Deploy the Updated Rules